 I had failed to measure any performance drop – with either the “loaded” website, or the others.
 Nor could I get any of the test tools to show a performance drop, both before, during and after the tests.
 No noticeable / measurable slowing down in page load speed on any of the websites.

 Repeated the test several times, on two different days.
 Always got similar results.

-With previous hosting, 20 virtual visitors from Load Impact would cause the site to load noticeably much slower, while 30 would cause it to crash (“Error 500…”).
-With Veerotech?
+With the previous hosting, 20 virtual visitors from Load Impact would cause the site to load noticeably much slower, while 30 would cause it to crash (“Error 500…”).
+With VeeroTech?
 50 virtual visitors at the same time and not even noticeable change.
 I am aware that these are not some enormous numbers of visits, but the difference from the previous hosting is noticeable.

 The only thing that could be measured was higher CPU load during the load tests, only on the loaded website.
 Picture 3 shows CPU and RAM usage charts taken for exactly the same time period from the English and Serbocroatian websites:

 The third, control website, also didn’t show any increase in resource use.

 VeeroTech has properly implemented resource division (CloudLinux).
 It works exactly as promised: each cPanel gets its resources, and different cPanels don’t affect each other (in a measurable way).